Indiana vs. Western Kentucky NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Indiana and its opponents have combined for 62.5 points or more just once this season.
+- Indiana and its opponents have scored at least 63.5 points -- this matchup's point total -- just one time this year.

 Indiana Stats and Trends

-- So far this season Indiana has one win against the spread.
+- Indiana has one win against the spread in three games this year.

-- The Hoosiers have been favored by 9 points or more once this season and covered the spread.
+- The Hoosiers covered the spread in their only game when favored by 9 points or more.

-- Indiana's games this year have eclipsed the over/under two times in three opportunities (66.7%).
+- Indiana's games this year have gone over the point total two times in three opportunities (66.7%).

-- The Hoosiers average 28.7 points per game, comparable to the 29.5 per contest the Hilltoppers give up.
+- The Hoosiers average 28.7 points per game, comparable to the 29.5 per outing the Hilltoppers surrender.

-- This year, the Hoosiers have turned the ball over seven times, four more than the Hilltoppers' takeaways (3).
+- The Hoosiers have turned the ball over seven times this season, four more turnovers than the Hilltoppers have forced (3).

 - Find the latest spread and moneyline odds for Indiana at SISportsbook.